Elective Offerings

 Orchestra 2 - 100555: This class is for students with at least one year of experience playing a stringed instrument (violin, viola, cello, string bass).
 Students will further skills on musical instruments and perform different styles of music.
 A greater emphasis is placed on individual and group performance.
 Students provide their own instruments.
 School cellos and basses are available to use at school only.
 Video

 Spanish 1/2 - 100470: A first year course that develops the four communication skills of listening, speaking, reading and writing with basic vocabulary, grammar, and idiomatic expressions.
 Successful students may go on to Spanish 3-4 in high school.
-Video

-Spanish Workshop MS (Spanish for Spanish Speakers): This class is a 3-year commitment that is taught exclusively in Spanish and designed for students from an immersion program and for native speakers.
+Spanish for Spanish Speakers: This class is a 3-year commitment that is taught exclusively in Spanish and designed for students from an immersion program and for native speakers.
 This class will strengthen students’ Spanish language skills of listening, speaking, reading, and writing by building on their previous knowledge to expand their vocabulary, strengthen their command of grammar, and achieve more confidence and fluency in speaking and writing while learning about the diversity of the Hispanic cultures.
 The skills acquired in this course will help reinforce students’ bilingual abilities, cultural competence and prepare them for an advanced high school Spanish program.
-If enrolled in Spanish for Spanish Speakers, you will automatically be enrolled for the 2025-2026 school year.
+If enrolled in Spanish for Spanish Speakers, you will automatically be enrolled for the next school year.

 Yearbook- 100360: Students will learn all aspects of producing our school yearbook - including design, layout, sales, and distribution.
 Students will also learn digital photography and editing.
 This is a great elective choice for our most responsible and accountable students-we have real world deadlines and we produce a high value end product.

 7th/8th Gr PE 2 (Team Sports) - 100026: Students will participate in field sports, court sports, and net sports throughout the school year.
 There is an emphasis on team building and competitive play.
+This is a PE elective in addition to the required PE class.

 Dual Language Program: